aws/amazon-freertos/vendors/microchip/secure_elements/app/example_trust_chain_tool/README.md

 ```

 This creates the aws_clientcredential_keys.h file that is used by
-Amazon FreeRTOS to save the generated certificates into the secure element.
+FreeRTOS to save the generated certificates into the secure element.
 This file needs to be copied to the demos/common/include directory of the
 demo project to replace the existing blank file.